-The outlook for the year ending 30 June 2024 may not fully reflect any pick-up in revenue which will be more fully reflected in future years.
-Interest in our products is higher than we have seen for some time and we are optimistic that this will drive future revenue growth.
+Interest in our products is higher than we have seen for some time and we are optimistic that this will drive future revenue growth over the coming years.

 Financial risk management

 The Group's financial instruments comprise cash and cash equivalents, and items such as trade payables and trade receivables, which arise directly from its operations.